 If you have been the victim of a private healthcare data breach, and have suffered any non-material (psychological) or material (financial) damage, you could be eligible to claim medical data breach compensation.
 Whether the breach was the result of hacking, negligence or a healthcare provider employee’s error, data protection law could allow you the right to claim.

-Within this guide, we offer a wealth of information on how to make a claim for breach of data compensation.
+Within this guide, we offer a wealth of information on how to make a claim for breach of data compensation and give examples of healthcare data breaches.
 We look at the consequences a medical records data breach could have, the reasons it could happen, and how data protection law protects you.
 In addition, we explain the reasons you could be eligible to claim for psychological harm, and how courts and lawyers could calculate compensation.

 Here at Accident Claims, we offer free legal advice and eligibility checks for people who have been the victim of a data breach.
 We could also put you in touch with a data breach solicitor who could take your claim forward and help you get the compensation you deserve.
-If you’d like our help at any point, please call our team on 0800 073 8801.
+If you’d like our help at any point, or to discuss examples of healthcare data breaches please call our team on 0800 073 8801.

 Select A Section